MEGA65/open-roms/STATUS.md

 * DOS wedge (direct mode only) - `@<drive_number>`, `@<command>`, `@$`, `@$<params>`, `@`

 * turbo tape load support (as device 7, or using `←L`), up to 250 blocks (can store bytes under I/O)
+* improved support for tape adapters (for using regular casette players and other audio devices instead of Datasette)

 * extended `LOAD` command
     * start/end addresses are displayed, in the Final cartridge style